 Teaching and supervision

-I am Module Director for the undergraduate module Politics of International Development and the MA module The Global Food System.
+I am Module Director for the undergraduate module Politics of International Development.
 I am also part of the editorial team for the online teaching tool I-PEEL: International Political Economy of Everyday Life.

 I have supervised the PhD theses below.
 Please get in touch if you are interested in working together on a thesis topic that overlaps with my research interests.